onflow/flow-go/pkg/language/docs/language.md

-// Declare a constant that has type `Shape`, which has a value that has type `Rectangle`
+// Declare a constant that has type `Shape`, which has a value that has type `Rectangle`.
 //
 var shape: Shape = Rectangle(width: 10, height: 20)
 ```